magento/devdocs/guides/v2.3/get-started/web-api-functional-testing.md

 3. Copy `/dev/tests/api-functional/config/install-config-mysql.php.dist` to `/dev/tests/api-functional/config/install-config-mysql.php`.

 4. Configure your DB connection and install settings in `/dev/tests/api-functional/config/install-config-mysql.php`.
 Specify the Magento database.
-The base URL to access this Magento instance must be specified copied file i.e. `phpunit_rest.xml` or `phpunit_soap.xml`.
+The base URL to access this Magento instance must be the same specified in file `phpunit_rest.xml` or `phpunit_soap.xml`.

 5. Run `phpunit` using the `/dev/tests/api-functional/phpunit_rest.xml` or `/dev/tests/api-functional/phpunit_soap.xml` configuration file.